learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 ## Summary

-In this lesson we began discussing issues regarding the convergence of neural networks training.
+In this lesson you began learning about issues regarding the convergence of neural networks training.
 This included the need for normalization as well as initialization parameters and some optimization algorithms.
 In the upcoming lab, you'll further investigate these ideas in practice and observe their impacts from various perspectives.